marcus-gomes-v/study-case-challenge/README.md

 The resolution will be create into version 1 from task.

-The ideia of the project its create each part of the API as module that can be converted into cloud functions, putin the eyes on the future for scalabe reasons.
+The ideia of the project its create each part of the API as module that can be converted into cloud functions, looking to the future for scalabe reasons.

 Documentation